RustMagazine/rustmagazine/content/issue-3/how-rse-index-top-20k-crates.md

 }
 ```

-However, we should get the latest version for each crate.
-Here is what I do.
+However, we need to ensure that we get the latest version for each crate.
+Here is how we do it:

 ```rust
 // A <crate_id, latest_version> map to store the latest version of each crate.